q-shift/openshift-vm-playground/README.md

 kubectl delete -n <NAMESPACE> vm/fedora38 kubectl apply -n <NAMESPACE> -f resources/vm-fedora38.yml
 ```
-- If a loadblancer is available on the platform where the cluster is running, then deploy a Service of type `Loabalancer` to access it using a ssh client
+- If a loadbalancer is available on the platform where the cluster is running, then deploy a Service of type `Loabalancer` to access it using a ssh client
 ```bash
 kubectl apply -f resources/service.yml
 ...